 Treat Your Scalp

-When addressing greasy hair, it's important not to neglect your scalp and overlook how the condition of your skin and pores at the root can affect your hair overall.
-Avoid products with silicones, which can clog the pores, and reach for products intended to balance the scalp and remove buildup.
+When addressing greasy hair, it's important not to neglect your scalp and overlook how the condition of your skin and pores at the root may affect your hair overall.
+Avoid products with silicones, which might clog the pores, and reach for products intended to balance the scalp and remove buildup.
 Just like on the skin on the rest of your body, Shaw recommends doing a mud mask on your scalp quarterly, "to keep your scalp replenished with good minerals and free of all the gunk that weighs down your hair and results in oil buildup," she says.
 She offers a treatment that she whips up herself with clay and essential oils to her clients, but you can also achieve similar results at home with the help of a hair mask.
 We love the Christophe Robin Cleansing Volumizing Paste With Pure Rassoul Clay and Rose Extracts ($19), which transforms from a paste into foam as it cleanses.
-Somewhere between a mask and a shampoo, this hair treatment works to balance the scalp as it deeply cleanses with the help of rassoul clay.
+Somewhere between a mask and a shampoo, this hair treatment promises to balance the scalp as it deeply cleanses with the help of rassoul clay.

 Take a Look at Your Diet